 Inventory management and reduction

-If a manufacturing can better understand and predict demand or orders for certain products, then they can more effectively work with suppliers to achieve optimal inventory levels to reduce the likelihood of part overages or shortages.
+If a manufacturer can better understand and predict demand or orders for certain products, then they can more effectively work with suppliers to achieve optimal inventory levels to reduce the likelihood of part overages or shortages.
 Forecasting capabilities provide manufacturing companies the clarity of supply situations to more accurately evaluate the level of customer demand versus the volume of component parts necessary to successfully fill orders and ensure scheduled delivery windows.
 Not only does inventory reduction decrease the amount of warehousing or container space, it also helps companies streamline their operations by eliminating costly losses by significantly reducing the amount of time unused inventory sits in a warehouse.

 We just discussed how forecasting reduces the costs associated with unused materials or components parts, but forecasting also helps companies reduce costs by providing companies the foresight to not order more stock than necessary to fulfill customer orders.
 In addition, forecasting helps reduce costs associated with a number of other critical production tasks such as job allocation and management, sourcing raw materials, and even some front-office or customer-facing duties.
-Because forecasting impacts the production cycle from start to finish (and because production cycles impact each touch point of the value chain), a more efficient and cost-effective production platforms means a more efficient and cost-effective manufacturing company.
+Because forecasting impacts the production cycle from start to finish (and because production cycles impact each touch point of the value chain), a more efficient and cost-effective production platform means a more efficient and cost-effective manufacturing company.

 Optimized transport logistics

 Imagine Manufacturing Company A is reviewing their transport logistics only to reveal massive costs associated with transporting a certain volume of product to a certain location.
 In order to curb or even reduce these costs, this company tries to combine shipments or methods of transit, or perhaps even alter delivery dates based on customer demand.
 While these might be decent options, forecasting allows companies to take this one step further and systematically analyze their transportation strategy to identify areas where efficiencies can be increased and redundancies eliminated.
-Because effective transport logistics are about the fastest and more efficient way to move products from Point A to Point B, forecasting allows companies to see when, where, how, and why the most strategic transport decisions can be executed and the value these actions add to their supply logistics.
+Because effective transport logistics are about the fastest and most efficient way to move products from Point A to Point B, forecasting allows companies to see when, where, how, and why the most strategic transport decisions can be executed and the value these actions add to their supply logistics.